charlierobson/lasertag/README.md

 # lasertag

 ### What
-Simple laser-tag style game implementation using hacked Namco G-con and Arduino.
+Simple laser-tag style game implementation using hacked Namco G-con and Arduino/ESP32.

 ### Why
 Why not.